BUS DRIVER’S DUTY OF CARE

 - Bus driver’s record – negligent hiring or entrustment can be argued if the driver has had a bad driving record such as previous tickets, accidents, and other factors.
 Inadequate training, lack of driving experience, in general, are all calls for an investigation.

 - Company’s negligent supervision – can also be argued if the bus driver was not supervised properly.
 Factors such as lack of disciplinary actions and driver fatigue can affect the outcome of proving negligence.

 - Poor maintenance – if the responsible company fails to maintain vehicles in a timely and proper fashion, issues of negligence can be argued when maintenance (or lack thereof) is responsible for the accident.

 - Other factors – exceeded weight capacity on the bus among other factors typically overlooked can make a strong case for your claim.

 Free Consultation, No Obligations

-If you were a bus passenger who’s duty of care was breached by the bus driver, operator, maintenance, bus company or manufacturer contact an attorney as soon as possible to preserve the value of your claim.
-The sooner you get in touch with an attorney, the more likely you are to recover just compensation for injuries, pain and suffering and bills.
+If you were a bus passenger whose duty of care was breached by the bus driver, operator, maintenance, bus company or manufacturer contact an attorney as soon as possible to preserve the value of your claim.
+The sooner you get in touch with an attorney, the more likely you are to recover just compensation for injuries, pain and suffering, and bills.